Artist’s impression of Park Hub and Jane Brook

 The upgraded trail network includes trails suitable for all ages, fitness levels and abilities, including 10km of new class 3 and 4 hiking trails.
 Sections of the Eagle View, Christmas Tree Creek and Wildflower walks have been permanently realigned to improve trail sustainability, safety and walking experience.

-The new 8km Little Eagle hiking loop weaves though impressive Wandoo woodland and takes visitors to areas of the park that were previously rarely visited.
+The 8km Little Eagle hiking loop weaves though impressive Wandoo woodland and takes visitors to areas of the park that were previously rarely visited.
 It has spectacular views over the Jane Brook catchment.

 Other improvements include the sealing of the Jane Brook promenade loop and upgrades to the Glen Brook trail including new steps, foot bridges and drainage which have improved the walking experience and reduce long-term maintenance requirements.
 The 2.6km trail extension increases the total length of the Glen Brook trail to 4.4km.

 Long-term sustainability has been key in designing and building the new trails in John Forrest National Park.
-Trail alignments were carefully selected to minimise impacts on natural and cultural values, and constructed by professional trail builders in accordance with Western Australian mountain bike and hiking guidlines.
+Trail alignments were carefully selected to minimise impacts on natural and cultural values, and constructed by professional trail builders in accordance with Western Australian mountain bike and hiking guidelines.

 FAQs